Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Introduction

 In this paper, we present the first method that permits validating a model-based clustering procedure by directly focusing on the adjustment of the conditional distribution of the latent variable $\bU$ given the observed variable $\bX$ (\emph{i.e.,} the posterior probabilities of classification).
 Note that, whatever the nature of the observed variable $\bX$, the conditional probabilities of classification are always defined on a simplex of size $K$.
 Therefore, the proposed method can be used for any type of data $\bX$.
 To be applied, the testing procedure only requires a consistent estimator of the model parameters as well as its associated conditional probabilities of classification for each observation.
 Thus, the implementation of the testing procedure is straightforward since it does not require any additional estimator.
 Indeed, it only considers the parameter estimators preliminarily assessed during the model-based clustering step.
 Hence, the usual estimation algorithms can be used for clustering.
 However, the procedure requires knowledge of the convergence rate of such parameter estimators.
 Under the null hypothesis, the method relies on the fact that any functional transformation of the posterior probabilities of classification has the same expectation with respect to both the model being tested and the true model.
 The use of functional moments permits circumventing the fact that nothing is known about the true distribution of $(\bU^\top,\bX^\top)^\top$ except that the observed data are generated from it.
 Hence, the empirical mean of any functional transformation of the posterior probabilities of classification can consistently estimate the expectation under the true model, while the expectation under the model being tested can be easily assessed via Monte Carlo methods.
 The goodness-of-fit testing is achieved with an empirical likelihood method that considers a number of moment conditions increasing with the sample size in order to asymptotically detect any alternative.
-Since the procedure uses an estimator of the parameters $\hat{\btheta}_\model$ previously estimated, the empirical log-likelihood ratio does not converge to a chi-square distribution.
+Since the procedure uses an estimator of the parameters $\widehat{\btheta}_{\model,n}$ previously estimated, the empirical log-likelihood ratio does not converge to a chi-square distribution.
 To circumvent this issue, the method proposes performing data splitting into blocks, and the empirical log-likelihood ratio is computed for each block of data.
-Then, the null hypothesis is rejected if the maximum of these statistics exceeds a specific threshold that ensures an asymptotic specification of the level of the global procedure.
+We show that the vector composed of the empirical likelihood ratio test statistics obtained on each block of data behaves like a vector of independent chi-square random variables.
+Hence, different goodness-of-fit methods (\emph{e.g.,} Kolmogorov-Smirnov, maximum statistics, etc.) can be used to evaluate its distribution and, consequently, to test the relevance of the posterior classification probabilities.